Terms of Reference

 - Considers recommendations from the Committee on Specialties for discipline recognition and dispute resolutions and where appropriate, recommends decisions for approval to Council;

-- Informs Council of any strategic decisions made by stakeholders that could impact the Royal College mandate;
+- Informs Council of any strategic decisions made by stakeholders that could impact the Royal College mandate; and,

 - Delegates’ specific responsibility and authority for various aspects of the lifelong learning continuum to its subcommittees, as outlined in the terms of reference of those committees.

 The CSE has seventeen (17) voting members, including the chair.
 The Chair is appointed from among the members of Council (Bylaw 22, Article 15.1.1) and is a member of the Executive Committee of Council.
 The composition of the committee includes:

 - Chair, Accreditation Committee;